arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	_Package Security Identifier (SID) and Client secret_

-	> **Note:** To send notifications to this application, your Web Site must use these credentials exactly.
-You cannot use another Web Site credentials to send notifications to this application, and you cannot use these credentials to send notifications to another app.
+	> **Note:** To send notifications to this application, your application must use these credentials exactly.
+You cannot use another application credentials to send notifications to this application, and you cannot use these credentials to send notifications to another app.

 	> **Note:** The client secret and package SID are important security credentials.
 Do not share these values with anyone or distribute them with your app.